PaulRosset/previs/README.md

 No more accidental error that trigger a fail build, no more plumbing on your git history.
 But more than a local trevis, it provides you a way of testing in a sandboxed environment.

+Previs is also providing a way to run things in a clean environment with no side effect thank's to Docker.

 **Previs** is still in active development.

 ### Installation